brickbots/PiFinder/docs/build_guide.md

 The bezel goes on next and sits in place on top of the shroud.
 ![Hat / Shroud assembly](../images/build_guide/IMG_4720.jpeg)

-The top plate with key legends goes on top and the whole thing is secured with 3 long M2.5 screws through the stack into the stand-offs in the Pi.
+The top plate with key legends goes on top and the whole thing is secured with 3 M2.5 screws through the stack into the stand-offs in the Pi.
+You'll need to use fairly long screws here as they go through the top plate, the bezel, the shroud, the Hat and finally into the standoffs.

 ![Hat / Shroud assembly](../images/build_guide/IMG_4721.jpeg)

 Plug in the GPS dongle and mount it where the top faces the sky.
 Now you have your very own PiFinder!